Reading Time: 10 minutes

 Moving across the US is much simpler and more affordable than an international move, as there are many options to go about it:

-- You could rent a moving truck, container, or moving pod when moving to San Diego.
+- Rent a moving truck, container, or moving pod when moving to San Diego.

 - You could either drive, tow, or ship your car, SUV, or ATV – learn about modes of transportation.

-- You could fly or drive to San Diego from your current city – which option suits you best?
+- Fly or drive to San Diego from your current city – which option suits you best?

 Cost of Living in San Diego